colinweber27/piicrgmms/README.md

 * Only works with Polar coordinates

-Each model class also includes the ability to visualize results in several ways (clustering results, One-dimensional histograms, Probability density function) and the ability to copy fit results to the clipboard for pasting into an Excel spreadsheet.
+Each model class also includes the ability to visualize results in several ways (clustering results, one-dimensional histograms, probability density functions) and the ability to copy fit results to the clipboard for pasting into an Excel spreadsheet.